bitwarden/help/_articles/organizations/policies.md

 {% callout info %}
 Vault Items that were created prior to the implementation of this policy or prior to joining the Organization will remain in the user's personal Vault.
 {% endcallout %}

+### Disable Send

+Enabling the **Disable Send** policy will prevent non-Owner/non-Admin `?` users from creating or editing a Send using [Bitwarden Send]({% link _articles/send/about-send.md %}).
+Users subject to this policy will still be able to delete existing Sends that have not yet reached their [Deletion Date]({% link _articles/send/send-lifespan.md %}).

+A banner is displayed to users in the Send view and on opening any existing Send to indicate that a policy restricting them to only deleting Sends.